Hadron-quark transition and chiral symmetry restoration at high density: Formalism

 is satisfied.
-The energy density $\varepsilon$ of the total system is determined by using the thermodynamical relation
+Therefore, using Eq. (\ref{P_density}), once $P_{\rm D}$ is obtained as the function of $\sigma_f$ and the solution $\sigma_f$ which maximizes the total pressure (\ref{pressure_total}) is determined, the equation of motion (\ref{EOM}) and the thermodynamic relation (\ref{dP_n_2}) are automatically satisfied.
+The energy density $\varepsilon$ of the total system is determined using the thermodynamic relation

+Following the above procedure, the quark and hadron matters are correlated with each other in the level of the pressure via EVE.
+This is also true for the thermodynamic potential density $\Omega$ because there is a direct relation to the pressure, namely $\Omega =-P$.
+The functional form of $\Omega (\sigma_f)$ deviates largely from the one $\Omega_{\rm NJL}(\sigma_f)$ in the original NJL model in the intermediate region of $\mu_{\rm B}$.
+Therefore, our result can provide the crossover behavior even if the NJL model itself has the first-order chiral transition at low $T$ in the moderately high density region; since the thermodynamic potential is deformed by the hadron contributions, they act as the external term that explicitly breaks chiral symmetry.

+The hybrid model approaches in the NJL model in the high density limit.
+As is seen in the next section, when $n_{\rm B}$ approaches ${n_{\rm q}\over{3}}$ gradually, crossover chiral transition takes place.
+When $n_{\rm B}$ approaches ${n_{\rm q}\over{3}}$ abruptly, first-order like transition happens.

 The original NJL model has a cutoff.
 However, at zero temperature, the chemical potential is the natural cutoff for energy and momentum.
-Hence, in the numerical calculations, we use the cutoff only in the vacuum part.
-In this procedure, the physical quantities are expected to approach those in free quark gas model.
-In HRG part, we include all baryons listed in the list of particle data group~\cite{Workman:2022ynf}, but they only contribute to results when their masses are smaller than the baryon chemical potential $\mu_{\rm B}$.
+Hence, in the numerical calculations, we use the cutoff only in the Dirac Sea contributions.
+In this procedure, the physical quantities are expected to approach those in the free quark gas model.
+In the HRG part, we include all baryons listed in the list of Particle Data Group~\cite{Workman:2022ynf}, but they only contribute to the results when their masses are smaller than the baryon chemical potential $\mu_{\rm B}$.

+Several hybrid models have been already proposed.
+For example, in Ref.~\cite{Masuda:2012ed}, the hyperbolic functions are used as an interpolation function of EoS.
+In our model, we do not give such an interpolation function but give a more microscopic quantity, namely, the density dependence of baryon volume in EVE.
+In Ref.~\cite{Jeong:2019lhv}, the hybrid model based on quarkyonic matter and the EVE is investigated.
+In our model, we do not assume quarkyonic matter, but some kind of more macroscopic quark-hadron duality (\ref{number_ex_3_b}) is assumed.
+The macroscopic model may be simpler and more convenient than the microscopic one, but it has a less dynamical description.
+The study of the relation between several hybrid models is an important problem in the future.